SABS-R3/software-engineering-projects/_episodes/01-introduction.md

 >
 > In the starter template, Scipy's
 > [`solve_ivp`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html)
-is used to solve the set of ODE equations that define the PK model.
+is used to solve the set of ODEs that define the PK model.
 Since we are using linear PK, we could have used analytical solutions, but relying on an ODE solver allows us to be more flexible if we wish to include non-linear models in the future.
 In addition, you will need to be able to numerically solve ODE models for the Mathematical Modelling module in weeks 6-7, so take this time to become familiar with how to use `solve_ivp`.
 {: .callout}

 ## Structure of the project days